-We evaluated several approaches to a time-resolved diffraction platform including both x-ray and optical relays.
-In order to maximize detection efficiency, we have decided on a direct-detection strategy in which an x-ray sensitive detector is placed very close to the target.
+We evaluated several approaches to a time-resolved diffraction platform.
+To maximize detection efficiency, we have decided on a direct-detection strategy in which an x-ray sensitive detector is placed very close to the target.
 This strategy ultimately will allow us to minimize the heating of the target, which is critical to document certain phase transitions and to prevent melting of solid targets.
 In the first years of XRD(t) development we designed and commissioned a Gated Diffraction Development Diagnostic (G3D) to confirm the feasibility of this approach.
+We completed fifteen NIF shots with the G3D between 2019 and 2022.